kanakaero/Postgrad/README.md

 # Postgrad
-Projects completed via my Postgrad Coursework in Computational Engineering (CFD) at the Indian Institute of Technology Madras (IITM), Chennai, India.
+Projects completed as part of my Postgrad Coursework in Computational Engineering (CFD) at the Indian Institute of Technology Madras (IITM), Chennai, India.